 Verizon Connect conducted its study based on a variety of factors, including such behaviors on the road as braking, cornering, and acceleration.
 The telematics provider analyzed the behaviors of more than 6,200 commercial truck drivers from October 2015 through September 2017.

 Since a “truck” is a rather broad term, it is important to note that the study focused on a wide range of vehicles that fall into that category, including but not limited to light vans, pickups, tractor-trailers, 18-wheelers, semi-trucks, and many more.

-“The study was divided into two sections: ranking the least safe states for commercial truck drivers and the most dangerous commercial truck drivers,” says our Anaheim truck accident attorney from the Compass Law Group, P.C., after reviewing the findings of the study.
+“The study was divided into two sections: ranking the least safe states for commercial truck drivers and the most dangerous commercial truck drivers,” says our truck accident attorney from the Compass Law Group, LLP, after reviewing the findings of the study.

 In the latter section, commercial truck drivers in California were ranked the third most dangerous in the U.S., surpassed only by Utah and Georgina.
 The safest truck drivers were in North Dakota, followed by Maine and Nebraska, according to the study.

 As for the second section, California did not make it to the top 10 most dangerous states for commercial truck drivers.
 According to the study, states along the East Coast had the least deaths and speeding incidents involving commercial trucks in the U.S.

 The top three safest states are Rhode Island, Massachusetts, and Connecticut.
 The most dangerous states, on the other hand, are Montana, Wyoming, and South Dakota.

 Recovering damages after an Anaheim truck accident

 It is not surprising that the study named California truck drivers one of the most dangerous in the entire state, as truck accidents in California often lead to catastrophic consequences.
 Despite the fact that the study analyzed fatalities and speeding as the only factors, there can be many other causes of truck accidents besides speeding.